ricktaylor/btpu/draft-taylor-btpu.md

 The Definite Padding Message is used to add padding to a Link-layer PDU.

-A Definite Padding Message has a type of TBD.
+A Definite Padding Message has a type of 1.
 Any content it contains has no semantic meaning, and a sender SHOULD set the content to a sequence of zero (0) octets.
 A receiver MUST ignore any Message content.

 It is valid for this Message to have no content, i.e. a Length field value of zero (0), adding a total of four (4) octets of padding to the Link-layer PDU.